A Multimodal Automated Interpretability Agent: Evaluation

 \subsection{Tool ablation study}

 \maia's modular design enables straightforward addition and removal of tools from its API.
 We test three different settings to quantify sensitivity to different tools: (i) labeling neurons using only the \code{dataset_exemplar} function without the ability to synthesize images, (ii) relying only on generated inputs without the option to compute maximally activating dataset exemplars, and (iii) replacing the Stable Diffusion \code{text2image} backbone with DALL-E 3.
 While the first two settings do not fully compromise performance, neither ablated API achieves the same average accuracy as the full \maia system (Figure \ref{fig:ablation}).
 These results emphasize the combined utility of tools for experimenting with real-world and synthetic inputs: \maia performs best when initializing experiments with dataset exemplars and running additional tests with synthetic images.
-Using DALL-E as the image generator improves results, suggesting that the agent might be bounded by the performance of its tools, rather than its ability to use them, and as the tools inside \maia's API grow in sophistication, so will \maia.
+Methods like \milan that label precomputed exemplars could thus be incorporated into the \maia API as tools, and used to initialize experimentation.
+We also find that using DALL-E as the { \texttt{text2image}} backbone improves performance (Figure \ref{fig:ablation}).
+This suggests that the agent is bounded by the performance of its tools rather than its ability to use them---and as interpretability tools grow in sophistication, so will \maia.